All photographs on this website © copyright Shaun O'Boyle, all rights reserved.

 This website is dedicated to work done since 2015 in the Arctic on a Guggenheim Photography Fellowship, and in the Antarctic with the National Science Foundation's Antarctic Artists and Writers Program.
 I traveled to Antarctica twice with the National Science Foundation in 2015 and 2017, and I will be working on a new photography project at the South Pole Station in October 2019.
-The Arctic work in Svalbard and Iceland is ongoing, with a recent return to Svalbard in April 2019.
+The Arctic work in Svalbard and Iceland is ongoing, with a recent visit to Svalbard in April 2019.

 Book: My book Modern Ruins: Portraits of Place in the Mid-Atlantic Region was published in 2010 by Penn State University Press.
 The book includes photographs of steel mills, institutions, coal mining, and Bannerman’s Arsenal on Pollepel Island on the Hudson River, an introduction by Geoff Manaugh, and brief essays by noted historians Curt Miner, Kenneth Warren, Kenneth Wolensky, and Thomas Lewis who offer social and historical contexts for the photographs in the book.